tomesink/obsidian/10 Projects/11 Now/Design System.md

 ## 4. Processes

 Specification of how to manage the design system.
-Eg. how to make updates to the system and share them with others, how to get feedback/comments, how to approve the changes, how t oprovide training etc.
+Eg. how to make updates to the system and share them with others, how to get feedback/comments, how to approve the changes, how to provide training etc.

+Well defined processes should help to grow yours ever evolving design system.

+Processes will prevent to break down the system.